PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 **Search boxes**

-By using the _Search boxes_ on the second row, the user can search and sort the zones based on _ID Number_, _Zone Names_, and/or _Enabled/Disabled Zones_.
+By using the _Search boxes_ on the second row, the user can search the zones based on _ID Number_, _Zone Names_, and/or _Enabled/Disabled Zones_.
 The search process will start by pressing the 'Enter' button or clicking on the 'Search' button at the end of the second row.
 The search will be performed on the `_db_prefix_zone` database table and the result will be sent to the zones controller.

 **Action Button**